 Annual Performance-Based Incentive Compensation.
-In July 2019, our Board, upon the recommendation of the Compensation Committee, established a performance-based incentive compensation plan that provides annual incentive compensation opportunities for all eligible employees, including our named executive officers.
+We have a performance-based incentive compensation plan that provides annual incentive compensation opportunities for all eligible employees, including our named executive officers.
 The performance-based incentive compensation plan provides for cash payments based upon the achievement of performance goals related to financial and operational metrics (the "performance goals"), which may include, among others: developmental, clinical or regulatory milestones; business development and financing milestones; and strategic transactions.
 Performance goals are established for each performance period (which is generally from January 1 to December 31 of each year) by our Board upon the recommendation of the Compensation Committee or by the Compensation Committee.
-Each performance goal will have a "target" (100% achievement of such goal) and may also have a "minimum" hurdle and/or a "maximum" amount.
-In addition, our Board or the Compensation Committee may adjust compensation payable under the performance-based incentive compensation plan based on achievement of individual performance goals and/or may pay compensation (including, without limitation, discretionary bonuses) to participants under the performance-based incentive compensation plan based upon such other terms and conditions as our Board or the Compensation Committee may in their discretion determine.
+Each performance goal generally has a "target" (100% achievement of such goal) and may also have a "minimum" hurdle and/or a "maximum" amount.
+In addition, our Board or the Compensation Committee may adjust the amounts payable under the performance-based incentive compensation plan based on achievement of individual performance goals and/or may award participants compensation (including, without limitation, discretionary bonuses) under the performance-based incentive compensation plan based upon such other terms and conditions as our Board or the Compensation Committee may in their discretion determine.
 Each participant will have a target incentive compensation opportunity set for each performance period.
-For each participant, a portion of the target incentive compensation may be tied to achievement of individual performance goals.
+A portion of the target incentive compensation for one or more participants may be based on achievement of individual performance goals.
 The achievement of the performance goals will be assessed as of the end of the applicable performance period and after such period has ended; however, if any performance goal is based on financial metrics reported in our periodic reports for any particular period, the achievement of such performance goal will be determined after the applicable periodic report has been published, provided that incentive compensation earned at any time in a fiscal year must be paid no later than 74 days after the last day of such fiscal year.

-In January 2023, our Board met to consider, among other things, the level of achievement of the performance goals established for 2022 (the "2022 performance period") under our performance-based incentive compensation plan.
-No individual performance goals were established for the 2022 performance period.
-The incentive compensation opportunity for our employees, including our named executive officers, for the 2022 performance period was based on our achievement of 13 performance goals established in January 2022.
-Six of the goals related to the achievement of milestones (a commercial milestone related to XACIATO and clinical and preclinical development milestones related to our product candidates) (the "operational goals"), three related to the achievement of strategic goals related to our portfolio of product candidates (the "strategic goals"), and the other four related to securing capital to advance the development of our product candidates and to investor relations matters (the "financial goals").
+The incentive compensation opportunity for our employees, including our named executive officers, for 2023 (the "2023 performance period") was based on our achievement of eight performance goals established in early February 2023.
+Seven of the goals related to the achievement of milestones (a commercial milestone related to XACIATO and clinical, preclinical and regulatory milestones related to our product candidates) (the "operational goals") and one related to securing capital to advance the development of our product candidates (the "financial goal").

-The weighting for the performance goals was up to 120% in the aggregate: 55% for achievement of the operational goals, 20% for achievement of the strategic goals, and 45% for achievement of the financial goals.
-The incentive compensation amount for each employee is determined by multiplying the aggregate weighting determined to have been achieved for all the performance goals by the applicable employee's target incentive compensation amount.
-The 2022 target incentive compensation amounts for Ms. Johnson, Ms. Walters-Hoffert and Mr. Fair were 70%, 40%, and 40%, respectively, of their respective 2022 annual base salaries.
-After careful review of the level of achievement of the 2022 performance goals, our Board, upon the recommendation of the Compensation Committee, determined to award an 100% aggregate weighting (out of a maximum of 120%) to the achievement of the performance goals for all our employees, including our named executive officers.
-In making this determination, our Board and the Compensation Committee considered a wide-range of factors, including, among others: the weight associated with each performance goal and whether the goal had been partially or fully met; the degree to which progress occurred toward the achievement of a goal; and the level of significance of achieving each goal to our company.
-Accordingly, for the 2022 performance period, our named executive officers earned the performance-based incentive compensation reported in the "non-equity incentive plan compensation" column of the Summary Compensation Table, above for fiscal year 2022.
+The weighting for the performance goals was up to 120% in the aggregate: 82.5% for achievement of the operational goals and 37.5% for achievement of the financial goal.
+The incentive compensation amount for each employee, if any, is determined by multiplying the aggregate weighting determined to have been achieved for all the performance goals by the applicable employee's target incentive compensation amount.
+The 2023 target incentive compensation amounts for Ms. Johnson, Ms. Walters-Hoffert and Mr. Fair were 70%, 40%, and 40%, respectively, of their respective 2023 annual base salaries.